Exopy/i3py/docs/source/dev_guide/drivers/channels_subsystems.rst

 Options and checks
 ^^^^^^^^^^^^^^^^^^

-As mentioned in introduction, subsystems can define tests (options and checks) that apply to all their features and actions.
+As mentioned in the introduction, subsystems can define tests (options and checks) that apply to all their features and actions.
 Those can be declared just like for features and actions by passing strings defining the options ('options' argument) and checks ('checks' argument).